hammerheim-game/hammerheim-rules/3-warbands/mercenaries.md

 This is a time of unremitting war, civil strife, violence and famine.
 A time of orphan children and wanton slaughter.
 For warriors these are good times!
-Since the discovery of wyrdstone Hammerheim has become a magnet for fighting men from all over the Empire.
+Since the discovery of wyrdstone Mordheim has become a magnet for fighting men from all over the Empire.
 Nobles, merchants, and the Temple of Sigmar itself offer rich rewards for shards of the mysterious stone.
 Foremost amongst the patrons of